SunsetSparkNYC/voxbloom.org/_posts/2013-04-16-yadira-the-paz-director.md

 Well, there's some non-cool things, but we can talk about that later, ha ha ha.
 I think what makes my job so fun -- the cool things I get to do -- we organize all sorts of projects that kids can take outside of the classroom.
-We can work kids - the creat their own events.
+We can work kids - the create their own events.
 They have their science fair coming up.
 Kids are basically going to teach other people, adults and their parents, about science by doing some cool experiments.
 Sometimes day school doesn't have a lot of time to